cloud-gov/pages-core/README.md

-# Federalist
+# Pages Core
-***Federalist is updated regularly.
+***Pages is updated regularly.
 [Join our public chat room](https://chat.18f.gov/) to talk to us and stay informed.
-You can also check out our [documentation](https://federalist.18f.gov/) to learn more.***
+You can also check out our [documentation](https://cloud.gov/pages) to learn more.***

-## About Federalist
+## About Cloud.gov Pages

-[Federalist](https://federalist.18f.gov) helps federal government entities publish compliant static websites quickly and seamlessly.
-Federalist integrates with GitHub and is built on top of [cloud.gov](https://cloud.gov), which uses Amazon Web Services.
+[Cloud.gov Pages](https://cloud.gov/pages) helps federal government entities publish compliant static websites quickly and seamlessly.
+Pages integrates with GitHub and is built on top of [cloud.gov](https://cloud.gov), which uses Amazon Web Services.

-This repository is home to "federalist-core" - a Node.js app that allows government users to create and configure Federalist sites.
+This repository is home to "pages-core" - a Node.js app that allows government users to create and configure Pages sites.

 ## Examples

-Partner agencies across the federal government use Federalist to host websites.
+Partner agencies across the federal government use Pages to host websites.
 A few examples include:

 - [College Scorecard](https://collegescorecard.ed.gov/)
 - [Natural Resources Revenue Data](https://revenuedata.doi.gov/)
 - [NSF Small Business Innovation Research program](https://seedfund.nsf.gov)

-More examples can be found at [https://federalist.18f.gov/success-stories/](https://federalist.18f.gov/success-stories/).
+More examples can be found at [https://cloud.gov/pages/success-stories/](https://cloud.gov/pages/success-stories/).

-## Setting up a local Federalist development environment
+## Setting up a local pages-core development environment

 ### First install these dependencies